pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/methods.md

 {{ docs:header }}Alternative Formatting{{ /docs:header }}

 The above functions assume that we want to store a value in the database, but that isn't always the case.
-For instance, for the multiple relationship field type, we never store anything in the database - all data is stored in a separate binding table.
+For instance, for the multiple relationship field type, we never store anything in the database &ndash; all data is stored in a separate binding table.
 Having an actual column in the database would be unecessary and a waste of space.

 To deal with special cases like this, streams has provisions for alternative functionality that breaks away from the one-to-one data in column model.
 The following functions override other basic functions to give you flexibility in how you field type works.